arun-sp/MyYouTube/docs/index.md

 That's it.
 We have the data that we need to start plotting to get a sense of my time on YouTube.

+###- My YouTube Watch Actvity Distribution Since 2019
+-### My YouTube Watch Actvity Distribution Since 2019
-### - My YouTube Watch Actvity Distribution Since 2019
+- ### My YouTube Watch Actvity Distribution Since 2019

 Let's plot a histogram type plot of the Time column.
 This will show how many videos I have been watching on YouTube every month.